Table of Contents

-The translation of Enoch
+The Translation of Enoch to Heaven

 Enoch’s translation must have made a great impression upon his contemporaries, if we are to judge by the degree to which his story has been recorded in ancient literature.
 The memory of this outstanding event has survived in Jewish tradition (Ecclesiasticus 44:16), in the Christian record (Hebrews 11:5; Jude 14), and even in heathen fables.

-A message of encouragement
+A Message of Encouragement